Tunable hole spin-photon interaction based on g-matrix modulation

 where we have introduced the parallel and transverse $\gt$-susceptibilities

 with the shorthand notation $\gt'(\vg)=\partial_V\gt(V)|_{V=\vg}$.
 These susceptibilities characterize the spin-photon couplings per unit of voltage and magnetic field.

 The transverse ($\beta_\perp$) and longitudinal ($\beta_\parallel$) susceptibilities show strong dependence on the orientation of the magnetic field $\mathbf B$, as illustrated in Figs.~\ref{fig:gpbparaperp}b-c.
 In particular, $\beta_\perp$ vanishes where $\beta_\parallel$ is maximum (longitudinal sweet spot, along the device axes), while $|\beta_\parallel|$ vanishes next to the maxima of $\beta_\perp$ (transverse sweet spot).
 At such sweet spots, the hole spin is better protected against, respectively, relaxation ($\beta_\perp=0$) or dephasing ($\beta_\parallel=0$) due to electrical noise \footnote{\mf{When $\beta_\perp$ vanishes, the spin can not be manipulated by electric-dipole spin resonance with the top gate.
 It may still be manipulated, however, by other (e.g., side) gates \cite{Michal2021}.}}.
 This ``reciprocal sweetness'' between the transverse and longitudinal couplings is a key argument of the following discussion and has a robust geometrical origin.
 Indeed, $\beta_\parallel$ and $\beta_\perp$ are proportional to the projections of $\gt'\cdot\mathbf b$ onto vectors that are respectively parallel and perpendicular to $\boldsymbol\omega_L$.
-Therefore, whenever one of the couplings is zero because $\gt'\cdot\mathbf b$ and $\boldsymbol\omega_L$ are either parallel or perpendicular, the other is expected to be maximum.
-Reciprocal sweetness shall hence be ubiquitous in a large variety of hole spin devices that can be described by the $\gt$-matrix formalism}.
+Therefore, whenever one of the couplings is zero because $\gt'\cdot\mathbf b$ and $\boldsymbol\omega_L$ are either parallel or perpendicular, the other is expected to be maximum. \mf{Reciprocal sweetness shall hence be ubiquitous in a large variety of electron and hole spin devices that can be described by the $\gt$-matrix formalism}.